cubic2008/DockerAppDemo/README.md

-In the above command, we expose the docker container port **80** to the port **19090** on hosting VM, so we can access the application using the **http://localhost:19090** on the hosting VM and **<u>http://<hosting-ip-address>:19090</u>** on the hosting OS (please note that the VM runs on the hosting OS, docker containers run on the hosting VM,
-<hosting-ip-address> is the IP address of the VM on the hosting OS’ network).
+In the above command, we expose the docker container port **80** to the port **19090** on hosting VM, so we can access the application using the **http://localhost:19090** on the hosting VM and **<u>http://<hosting-ip-address>:19090</u>** on the hosting OS (please note that the VM runs on the hosting OS, docker containers run on the hosting VM, &lt;hosting-ip-address&gt; is the IP address of the VM on the hosting OS’ network).

 ## Docker Compose